Best productivity Chrome extensions for 2026: quick answer

 5. Forest

 Forest gamifies focus by growing a virtual tree during work sessions.
-If you leave a blocked site, the tree dies.
-The visual cue works because it is slightly annoying to break the streak.
-Forest also partners with real tree-planting organizations, so your focus sessions contribute to reforestation.
+Leave a blocked site and the tree dies.
+Slightly silly?
+Yes.
+Also effective for people who hate breaking a visible streak.
+Forest also partners with real tree-planting organizations, so paid focus sessions can support reforestation.

 Best for: Users who respond well to gamification and visual motivation.
 Price: Free with optional premium.